-AS A BUILD-IT VOLUNTEER, YOU'LL GET TO:
+AS A VOLUNTEER, YOU WILL GET TO:

 About the Destination

 Livingstone is a small town in Zambia that many call “the real Africa.”
 Just a stone’s throw away from one of the 7 Natural Wonders of the World – Victoria Falls – it is the ultimate playground for travelers who love adventure, wildlife, and the great outdoors.
 Whether you’re bungee jumping, swimming in ‘Devil’s Pool’, white water rafting down the Zambezi River, or witnessing a legendary Zambian sunset, Livingstone will show you why Zambia is the ‘Adventure Capital of Africa’.